 How To Paint A Tree In Watercolors

 The beauty of watercolors is truly in the impressionistic effect that they create.
-The paint goes on quickly – this is how to get the best out of watercolor – and so the hand and eye can work in happy unison.
+The paint goes on quickly – which is how to get the best out of watercolor – and so the hand and eye can work in happy unison.

 For this painting I used: